Format rules

 What it does

-The rule looks at each list-shaped node in the file (object literals, array literals, call argument lists, named imports, named exports, …) and renders it in two candidate layouts:
+For each list-shaped expression in the file (object literals, array literals, function arguments, named imports, named exports, …), the rule considers two layouts:

-- Broken — opening punctuator on the head line, one entry per indented line, closing punctuator on its own line, trailing comma.
+- Broken: opening punctuator on the head line, one entry per indented line, closing punctuator on its own line.
+The trailing comma on the last entry honors

 It measures the flat form.
 If flat fits within printWidth (counting the column where the node starts), the flat layout is kept.
 If it doesn’t fit, the broken layout is emitted.